-HP opts to make webOS open source [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+HP opts to make webOS open source [UPDATED]Alex Wagner - Editorial Director of News and Content

 The wait for a webOS decision is finally over, as HP announced today that it's decided to open source the platform.
 In a press release issued moments ago, HP said that it plans to continue to develop and support webOS but that it will also make the underlying code available to anyone under an open source license.
 The company will also be making Enyo, webOS's application framework, available to users "in the near future."
 HP makes no mention of any plans to produce new hardware in its announcement, but it does point out that other hardware manufacturers are free to tinker with and enhance the OS and that the decision to open source brings the opportunity to improve apps and services "for the next generation of devices."

 So there's your webOS decision.
 It's great to finally see HP make a move that we've been waiting for since Leo Apotheker's decision to "discontinue operations" on webOS hardware back in August, and many (myself included) are glad that the platform wasn't sold off to someone interested in its patents.
 Of course, now that webOS is available as open source software, you have to wonder what the future has in store for it.
 As awesome as it would be to see new webOS hardware, HP doesn't seem to be in any hurry to pump out new devices, meaning the odds of getting new products depends on whether or not some other company really likes what it sees in the open source development and decides to take a risk.
 What do you all make of HP's decision?
 Anyone think that we'll be seeing any new webOS hardware in the future?